What Do Hippos Eat? Diet and Feeding Behaviours

 Hippos Cannibalism

-The diet of the hippopotamus is marked by an intriguing and sometimes controversial facet: the occasional consumption of animal matter, including instances of cannibalism
+The hippopotamus’s diet is marked by an intriguing and sometimes controversial facet: the occasional consumption of animal matter, including instances of cannibalism

 While cannibalism is generally rare, it’s not absent, and hippos are no exception.
-However, it is essential to note that this behavior has a significant downside: the high risk of spreading infectious diseases.
+However, it is essential to note that this behaviour has a significant downside: the high risk of spreading infectious diseases.

 Geophagy: Do Hippos Eat Dirt?